mmagyar/declarapi/integrationTests/TEST_SCENARIOS.md

  - With userId based permission

 ## TODO:
- - Patch with objects
+ - Refactor tests to be usable with arbitrary schema
- - Better testing for textSearch
  - Test parametric search when it's implemented
  - Maybe define behavior for get when both and and search is specified